 Ad Manager counts an impression each time a creative is downloaded in the user's device and has begun to load.
 Note that the impression is counted before the creative is fully downloaded and viewed by the end user.

 Google Ad Manager counts mobile app impressions in alignment with industry standards.
 A mobile app impression is counted when one or more pixels of the ad creative is visible on a device's screen.
-Currently, Ad Exchange creatives, some Ad Manager creative formats, and Exchange Bidding use this methodology.
+Currently, Ad Exchange creatives, some Ad Manager creative formats, and Open Bidding use this methodology.

 Learn more about how Google Ad Manager counts mobile app impressions